-I didn’t get nearly as much reading done this month as I would have liked, and I’ll be doing more work from home starting tomorrow, so my reading time will shrink, but I did get some.
+My March Wrap-up post seems really short this month.
+I didn’t get nearly as much reading done as I would have liked, and I’ll be doing more work from home starting tomorrow, so my reading time will shrink, but I did get some.
 For this post, I’m going to keep it simple.
 I’ll be listing the book, author, where I found the book, and my star rating.
 If I have room, I’ll include a short note about what I liked about the book.

 Girl, Stop Apologizing by Rachel Hollis